If you don’t have time to read all this – here’s a wonderful cartoon

 If Dawkins in right, we are in big trouble (see the Tragedy of the Commons below).
 But if Wilson is, then there are grounds for hope – but only if the whole of mankind can be persuaded to behave as a single group, in a context of a universally recognised, finite territory aka global ecosystem.

-I would suggest that whatever the rights and wrongs of the above theories, there does seem to be a continuum, or even a binary switch, between selfish and altruistic behaviour – with those at either end or side largely incapable of understanding the motivation of those at the other.
+I would suggest that whatever the rights and wrongs of the above theories, there does seem to be a barrier, or even a binary switch, between selfish and altruistic behaviour – with those at either end or side largely incapable of understanding the motivation of those at the other.

 Only the other day I heard a lecturer refer to ‘the human condition’ – as if this was single and universal.
 My experience is that it’s not at all universal – in fact, huge and largely unchanging (unchangeable?) differences exist in how selfishly people behave (though obviously people do behave differently at different times and in different contexts).

-Likewise I know many people to whom selfishness is pure anathema, and who are convinced that co-operative altruism is the natural state of humanity, and even mild self-justification is de facto criminality.
+Likewise I know many people to whom selfishness is pure anathema, and who are equally convinced that co-operative altruism is the natural state of humanity, and even mild self-justification is de facto criminality.
 (George Monbiot finds, with some good references, that “We’re Not as Selfish As We Think We Are” here).

 So how did this disparity originate?